Rachel Cameron: Kirsova Ballet

-The Ballet of the Australian Choreographic Society
+Ballet of the Australian Choreographic Society

 Cameron had become involved with the Australian Choreographic Society, a group founded in 1944 to sponsor the development of ballet in Australia with the aim of establishing a permanent company which would perform only original works rather than established ballets.
 In 1946 the Society formed its first company.
-The producer was Philippe Perrottet, a close friend of Cameron who had been a student with her at the Borovansky studio but had been fired in a typical Borovansky rage shortly before Cameron's ejection, and had just emerged from four years’ wartime service with the Royal Australian Air Force.
+The producer was Philippe Perrottet, a close friend of Cameron who had been a student with her at the Borovansky studio but had been fired in a typical Borovansky rage shortly before Cameron's ejection, and had just emerged from four years' wartime service with the Royal Australian Air Force.
 Cameron joined him as assistant producer and she and Perrottet and four other dancers were the sole performers of the pocket–sized company.
 They had a permanent coach in Kira Abricossova.
 "She gave good classes, but difficult ones," said Cameron.
 "Discipline with her — as with Kirsova and with Borovansky, who was known as a tyrant — was very severe."

 The repertoire of original works, choreographed by Perrottet and Thadée Slavinsky, included Arckaringa, one of the first ballets with a story derived from Aboriginal legend.
 Cameron was one of the principal dancers in the ballet, playing the character of Night.
 The other major work, The Three Lemons, also featured Cameron and she was judged by Melbourne dance critics to be "outstanding" and to have danced "alluringly".
 A tour of the state of Victoria in August 1946 was followed by visits to Sydney and Melbourne in September, November and December that year.
 Financial difficulties then overtook the troupe and it was forced to disband at the beginning of 1947.